 The best way to mitigate this problem is to tackle it right from the field by applying GAPs.
 However, the existing GAPs for prevention and control of aflatoxin are not able to reduce aflatoxin to the levels which are not harmful therefore there is a need of more effective measures in the region.
-Biocontrol is one of the measures which have proved to be effective in reduc-tion of aflatoxin contamination.
-Biocontrol uses non-toxic types of fungi to inhibit the growth of the toxic fungi and its aflatoxin production.
-Biocontrol is able to reduce aflatoxin contamination in maize and groundnuts from 80 to 90 per-cent (Bandyopadhyay and Cotty 2013).
+Biocontrol is one the measures which have proved to be effective in reduction of aflatoxin contamination.
+Biocontrol uses non-toxic types of fungus to inhibit the growth of the toxic fungus and its aflatoxin production.
+Biocontrol is able to reduce aflatoxin contamination in maize and groundnuts from 80 to 90 percent (Bandyopadhyay and Cotty 2013).
 In addition, biocontrol is sustainable, cost effective and environmentally safe.
-The nontoxic fungi occurs naturally in the soil in EAC region.
+The nontoxic fungus occurs naturally in the soil in EAC region.
 Despite the benefits of biocontrol measures, its uptake is low due to inadequate capacity in terms of knowledge, human resources, infrastructure and policy (registration).